CRMPickers logoCRMPickers

 Reporting

-Reporting splits the same way as implementation.
-HubSpot is faster for cross-team answers; Zoho CRM is stronger when reporting depends on custom CRM structure.
+Reporting splits by data model.
+HubSpot is faster for cross-team dashboards; Zoho CRM is stronger when reports depend on custom fields, modules, approvals, and a carefully governed CRM structure.

 HubSpot reporting